Aryan-Kanuparti/holiday-food-analysis/README.md

 | `'review'`    | Review text         |

-**Given the datasets, I am investigating whether people rate holiday recipes and non-holiday recipes similarly.** To answer this  question, I identified recipes submitted during the holiday season (October to December) and created a new column, 'is_holiday_season', to indicate whether a recipe falls into this category.
+**Given the datasets, I am investigating whether people rate holiday recipes and non-holiday recipes similarly.** To answer this question, I identified recipes submitted during the general western holiday season (October to December) and created a new column, 'is_holiday_season', to indicate whether a recipe falls into this category.
 Additionally, I extracted values from the 'nutrition' column into separate columns such as 'calories (#)', 'total fat (PDV)', 'sugar (PDV)', and others.
 Information  about these relationships could help contributors produce better recipes during the festive season.
 Additionally, these findings could lead to future work exploring how nutritional factors or seasonal sentiments influence ratings and preferences for holiday foods

 ## Data Cleaning and Exploratory Data Analysis